SampleEnvironment/secop-site/source/howtos/coupled_modules.rst

 temperature loop, or cutting drive current for a motor.

 .. image:: /_static/controlled_by_controller_coupling_en.svg
-   :alt: Diagram of module T and heaterpower switching control via controlled_by and control_active
+   :alt: Diagram of module temperature and heater_power switching control via controlled_by and control_active
    :width: 100%

 A worked example